FlockyChou/vtubing.info/before-starting/understanding-your-hardware-limitations.md

 | CPU | A modernish-gen (10th gen or above) i5 or equivalent
 | RAM | At least 16 GB of RAM
 | GPU | A GTX 1060-equivalent

+These specs are what I consider passable **if you already have them**, meaning if your computer meet or exceed these specs, you should be able to hit "Go Live" on a modern-ish game running at 1080p with medium graphics settings. **If your computer specs do not meet these, I would highly recommend investing in a better graphics card than this one.**

+**The long answer** is that it depends based on what type of VTuber model you plan on using and what games you intend on streaming.
+It's important to note that your computer will need to **exceed** the minimum requirements of the games you intend on playing in order to account for VTubing and streaming software running as well.

 -----